Leeleblue/kuzzle-cabble-android/tutorial.md

 ## Create index

-Once we've connected to our Kuzzle, the onSuccess callback will be executed and then we will create our collection's mapping [(MapActivity.java:332)](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L332)
+Once we've connected to our Kuzzle, the onSuccess callback will be executed and then we will create our collection mapping [(MapActivity.java:332)](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L332)
-To do that we check if our index exists by verifying if our collections exists with kuzzle.listCollections, if they don't the onError callback will be triggered [(MapActivity.java:343)](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L343) and then we create our index with kuzzle.query [(MapActivity.java:348)](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L348)
+To do that we check if our index exists by verifying if our collection exists with kuzzle.listCollections, if they don't the onError callback will be triggered [(MapActivity.java:343)](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L343) and then we create our index with kuzzle.query [(MapActivity.java:348)](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L348)
 ```java
 kuzzle.query("", "admin", "createIndex", query, new ResponseListener() { ... });